-So yeah, this is a little gem of a comic, and I plan to buy a physical copy soon because that’s just how much I loved the characters and story and artwork.
+So yeah, this is a little gem of a comic, and I’ve already bought myself a physical copy because that’s just how much I loved the characters and story and artwork.
 Overall, this was maybe a little silly and not particularly realistic but still emotional and sweet and fun and beautifully illustrated in a stylistic kind of way and I ADORED it!

 Fans of Volume 1 in Jess Fink's Chester 5000 XYV series.
 Anyone who wants a story that's a little silly, a lot erotic, but ultimately emotional, fun, and sweet.
 Anyone who wants to try something that is like a comic, steampunk, silent film, and porn all rolled into one.

 More Books in the Series:

 1889: an age of industrial revolution and sexual frustration.
 Isabelle is a lonely orphan, reprimanded at every turn by her strict matron.
 George is an inventor on the cusp of a brilliant discovery.
 Together they find love, but in an age of violent mechanization and military secrets, can their passion survive?